Horpa language

 Horpa (also known in some publications as Stau – Chinese: 道孚语 Daofu, 爾龔語 Ergong) are a cluster of closely related Gyalrongic languages of China.
-Horpa is better understood as a cluster of closely related yet unintelligible dialect groups/languages closely related to Horpa Shangzhai or Stodsde skad.
-The term Stodsde skad is a Tibetan name meaning "language of the upper village".
+Horpa is better understood as a cluster of closely related yet mutually unintelligible dialect groups/languages.
+Its main dialects include Stau, Nyagrong Minyag, Stodsde, Geshiza, Bawang, etc.

 Names

 Ethnologue lists alternate names and dialect names for Horpa as Stau/Daofuhua, Bawang, Bopa, Danba, Dawu, Geshitsa/Geshiza/Geshizahua, Hor, Huo’er, Hórsók, Nyagrong-Minyag, Pawang, Rgu, Western Gyarong/Western Jiarong, Xinlong-Muya, and rTa’u.

 Classification

 Horpa is a type of Gyalrongic language, a branch of the Qiangic languages of the Sino-Tibetan family.
 Gyalrong (proper), Khroskyabs, and Horpa are in the Gyalrongic subgroup.
 From a genetic perspective, Horpa is a branch within West Gyalrongic, the other being Khroskyabs.
-Shangzhai is a sub-type of Horpa.
 To date, the Horpa languages are the closest attested ones to the medieval language Tangut.

 Geographic distribution

 Horpa is spoken primarily in western Sichuan province, China, including in Dasang District, Danba County of Garzê Tibetan Autonomous Prefecture, Sichuan.
 There are about 50,000 Horpa speakers in the northwestern Sichuan.
 It is also spoken in nearby Dawu County, where it is called 'Stau', pronounced [stawuske].

 The cluster of languages variously referred to as Stau, Ergong or Horpa in the literature are spoken over a large area from Ndzamthang county (in Chinese Rangtang 壤塘县) in Rngaba prefecture (Aba 阿坝州) to Rtau county (Dawu 道孚) in Dkarmdzes prefecture (Ganzi 甘孜州), in Sichuan province, China.
 At the moment of writing, it is still unclear how many unintelligible varieties belong to this group, but at least three must be distinguished: the language of Rtau county (referred to as ‘Stau’ in this paper), the Dgebshes language (Geshizha 格什扎话) spoken in Rongbrag county (Danba 丹巴), and the Stodsde language (Shangzhai 上寨; སྟོད་སྡེ།) in Ndzamthang.

-Ergong is a non-tonal language (Sun 2013).